ADHD shows an aberrant response to expected reward as well as to received reward.

 -

-Nucleus accumbens nucleus: mean increase in dopaminergic response
+Nucleus accumbens core: mean increase in dopaminergic response

 -

-Nucleus accumbens shell: greatest increase in dopaminergic response
+Nucleus accumbens shell: largest increase in dopaminergic response

-The dorsolateral striatum responded to tonic stimuli with an enhancement of the dopaminergic signal and to phasic stimuli with an attenuation, whereas the nucleus accumbens shell aut responded to tonic stimulation with a weak dopamine signal and to phasic stimulation with a strong dopamine signal.
+The dorsolateral striatum responded to tonic stimuli with an amplification of the dopaminergic signal and to phasic stimuli with an attenuation, while the nucleus accumbens shell responded to tonic stimulation with a weak dopamine signal and to phasic stimulation with a strong dopamine signal.

-During very slow tonic stimulation at 0.2 Hz followed by a 5-pulse burst at 20 Hz, dopamine amplitude is higher in the dorsolateral striatum than in the nucleus accumbens shell, and dopamine release to the phasic stimulus is higher in both regions than to the preceding tonic stimulation.
-In the nucleus accumbens shell, the increase in dopamine release from the tonic to the phasic stimulus is higher than in the dl striatum.
+With a very slow tonic stimulation at 0.2 Hz followed by a 5-pulse burst at 20 Hz, the dopamine amplitude is higher in the dorsolateral striatum than in the nucleus accumbens shell, and the dopamine release to the phasic stimulus is higher in both regions than to the preceding tonic stimulation.
+In the nucleus accumbens shell, the increase in dopamine release from the tonic to the phasic stimulus is higher than in the striatum.

-The usual tonic firing frequency of dopaminergic neurons is about 4 Hz
+The usual tonic firing frequency of dopaminergic neurons is around 4 Hz

-- Running single pulses of 3.3 Hz (tonic signal)
+- Continuous single pulses of 3.3 Hz (tonic signal)

 -